 This washer will do everything a conventional household washer can do, just in smaller loads.

 On big cleaning days we keep our washer going while we do other chores.
 Its large capacity allows us to wash every textile we own.
 We can wash a queen sized bed sheet plus two pillow cases and a couple of tea towels in a single wash; or four large bath towels; or a pair of jeans and two Tommy Bahama shirts, a pair of socks and dog sweater; or about twenty small lightweight garments such as underwear, washcloths, dishcloths and tea towels.

 The agitation-power of this machine quadruples that of mini washer we had before.
 No more double and triple cycles.
 One fifteen-minute wash and an eight-minute rinse is more than adequate.
 This is a game-changer.

 Check out the agitation on a queen sheet, two pillow cases, and three pair of underwear.

-When we have water and sewer connectivity, we place the washing machine in our shower and use hot water from the shower head to fill the washer (We only use eco-friendly soap products).
+When we have water and sewer connectivity, we place the washing machine in our shower and use hot water from the shower head to fill the washer (We only use Dr. Bronner’s Sal Suds).
 To drain the water out, we turn it to “drain” and release the water into our grey water tank.
 The technology is very basic.

-We started using this machine in March 2021.
-Check back for more updates on its performance.
+We started using this machine in March 2021 and love it.
 We have our fingers crossed that it will last as long as our dear old Mini Washer.